adamdaudrich/A-study-in-tennis-dominance/README.md

 In Excel:
 - adding score LEN column (length).
 7 = 2 sets, 11 = 3 sets, 15 = 4 sets, 19 = 5 sets to convert score to a referable number
 - AVERAGEIF(score length, "=LEN", minutes) applied to each player for both wins and losses
-- Chart called
+- Chart generated

-Conclusion: no surprise that, given his blistering service game, Andy Roddick was actually quicker !
+Conclusion: No surprise that, given his blistering service game, Andy Roddick was actually quicker !